Before you send your next email pitch, read this first

 Journalists generally want you to educate or entertain them or give them exclusives; they don’t want you to convince them.
 They also need to be responsive to their target audiences.
 When you hit any of these areas, you’ll have a great email pitch.

 At Axia Public Relations, we specialize in media relations.
 Our experts will craft your pitches to engage media and increase your positive news coverage, while staying true to your brand.
-To find out more, contact us or download our free e-book Learn Media Relations from the Media.
+To find out more, contact us or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.